Oljua/Oljua/README.md

-### :woman_technologist: About Me :
----

-I am an analyst:
+# <p align="center">Hi there!  :wave:</p>

+I'm Oljua and I studying python and work with data make using Python.
- - Engaged in the analysis and systematization of regulatory and reference information :bar_chart:
+Before learning python engaged in the analysis and systematization of regulatory and reference information :bar_chart:
- - Learning Python and libraries for data analysis :snake:

-### :hammer_and_wrench: Languages and Tools :
+### :hammer_and_wrench: My skills :
 ---

   <div>